Yukirios/super-umbrella/README.md

 What the program does?
   1. Reads a formated excel sheet - wavelength and absorption as columns
-  2. Prints out the content of this sheet
-  3. Plots it as a test
-  4. Defines global and relative maxima, sets them onto graph
+  2. Defines global and relative maxima, sets them onto graph
-  5. Shows global maximum, the most intense one, via dashed line
+  3. Shows global maximum, the most intense one, via dashed line
-  6. Outputs the stuff above as a text under graph with little explanation
+  4. Outputs the stuff above as a graph

+In order to work, set filepath in "read" part and set prefered columns to use, as well the 'n'-variable if needed after getting not suitable green dots on plot